Edward Vernon

-Admiral Edward Vernon (12 November 1684 – 30 October 1757) was an English naval officer.
+Admiral Edward Vernon (12 November 1684 – 30 October 1757) was a Royal Navy officer and politician.
 He had a long and distinguished career, rising to the rank of admiral after 46 years service.
-As a vice admiral during the War of Jenkins' Ear, in 1739 he was responsible for the capture of Porto Bello, seen as expunging the failure of Admiral Hosier there in a previous conflict.
+As a vice admiral during the War of Jenkins' Ear, in 1739 he was responsible for the capture of Portobelo, Panama, seen as expunging the failure of Admiral Hosier there in a previous conflict.
 However, his amphibious operation against the Spanish port of Cartagena de Indias was a disastrous defeat.
 Vernon also served as a Member of Parliament (MP) on three occasions and was outspoken on naval matters in Parliament, making him a controversial figure.